Medscape Editor's Key Points:

 © 2018 Cooperative of American Physicians, Inc.

 This case comes from Medicine on Trial, originally published by Cooperative of American Physicians, Inc., to provide risk management lessons from litigated case histories.

 Cite this: Gordon T. Ownby.
-Malpractice Case: Are You Sure the Patient Received the Test Results? - Medscape - Sep 12, 2018.
+Malpractice Case: When 'Normal' Test Results Get You Into Trouble - Medscape - Dec 19, 2018.